Mount Kenya: Peaks

 Other peaks around the central plug include Pt Piggot (4957 m), Pt Dutton (4885 m), Pt John (4883 m), Pt John Minor (4875 m), Krapf Rognon (4800 m), Pt Peter (4757 m), Pt Slade (4750 m) and Midget Peak (4700 m).
 All of these have a steep pyramidal form.

 Significant craggy outlying peaks include Terere (4714 m) and Sendeyo (4704 m) which form a pair of twin peaks to the north of the main plug.
 Together, they form a large parasitic plug.
 Other notable peaks include The Hat (4639 m), Delamere Peak, Macmillan Peak and Rotundu.

 Glaciers

 The glaciers on Mount Kenya are retreating rapidly.
 The Mountain Club of Kenya in Nairobi has photographs showing the mountain at the time of the first recorded ascent in 1899, and again more recently; the retreat of the glaciers is very evident.
-Descriptions of ascents of several of the peaks advise on the use of crampons, but this is true only in some cases and at higher elevations.
-Every year there is less new snow accumulating in winter than melting on summer, even on the Lewis Glacier (the largest of them) in winter, so there is no formation of new ice.
+Descriptions of ascents of several of the peaks advise the use of crampons, but this is true only in some cases and at higher elevations.
+Every year there is less new snow accumulating in winter than melting in summer, even on the Lewis Glacier (the largest of them) in winter, so there is no formation of new ice.
 It is predicted to be less than 30 years before there will no longer be ice on Mount Kenya.
-Glacial retreat and disappearance can be caused by change in temperature trends, or by change in precipitation trends.
+Glacial retreat and disappearance can be caused by changes in temperature trends, or by a change in precipitation trends.

 The glacier names are (clockwise from the north):